Table of Contents:

 This particular shower floor re-grouting project was initially intended to be done by a tile installation contractor.
 However, it was tough to find one who was available.

-The handyman’s reason for not wanting to re-grout this particular shower floor is because the specifications called for the installation of Laticrete Spectralock Premium Epoxy Grout.
+The handyman did not want to re-grout this shower floor because the specifications called for installing Laticrete Spectralock Premium Epoxy Grout.
 He only had one experience with it, and according to him, it did not go well.
 He was willing to remove the old grout and gave a ridiculously low price.

 COMPONENTS OF EPOXY GROUT

-Laticrete Spectralock Premium Epoxy Grout is unique in that it consists of three components that must be mixed together and must be used within a limited time frame.
+Laticrete Spectralock Premium Epoxy Grout is unique because it consists of three components that must be mixed and used within a limited time frame.